ToF-/Rent/README.md

 - sorting
 - mapping (associative array)

-Why Forth, C, Awk, Haskell?
+Why *Forth*, *C*, *Awk*, *Haskell*?
 ------------------------

-###Forth

-Forth is the simplest imperative language.
-The `act.fs` library which brings AVL trees is very practical to use while keeping the solution in the spirit of Forth.

-###C

-The approach differs as we use only the stdlib function `qsort` and binary search.

-###Awk
+*Forth*

+- Simplest imperative language
+    - small definitions assembled in a bottom-up approach
+- Adapting the problem to the language and environment
+    - evaluating the input data as part of the source program
+    - using the `act` library which provides AVL trees
+    - creating compound keys on a single integer word

+*C*

+- Using classical constructs: array, struct
+- Sorting and binary search
+- Merging and processing two ordered arrays

+*Awk*

-Combining simple, powerful unix tools reveals to be the simplest approach in terms of lines of code.
+- Combining simple, powerful unix tools reveals

-###Haskell

-Discovering the power of recursion, folding, and also how to solve this problem with a purely functionnal approach.
+- Regular Expressions
+- Associative arrays
+- Traversal and breaks

+*Haskell*

+- Pure functions
+- Folding
+- Map data structure